Core Exercises Without Sit Ups for Strength and Stability

 How to do it:

-• Stand tall and walk forward slowly.
+• Stand tall and walk slowly.

 The Bottom Line